Vicki Young

 Vicki joined Urban List as a freelance writer in May 2024, starting off as Guest Editor for the month where she gave us a sneak peek into her life as a private chef, trained pastry chef, food stylist, recipe developer and all-round foodie travelling to Georgia (country not the state) in the search for tkemali, a Georgian plum sauce.
 A few months later, she slid into Urban List DMs (lol) and pitched as a regular contributor to Urban List NZ.

-When she’s not writing, you’ll find her perched at a prime people-watching spot over golden hour, with a glass of natty wine and snacks in hand—or whipping up a feast for family and friends as a trained—and seasoned—chef (pun definitely intended).
+When she’s not writing, you’ll find her out at her fave wine bars, with a prime people-watching spot over golden hour, a glass of natty wine, and snacks in hand—or whipping up a feast for family and friends as a trained—and seasoned—chef (pun definitely intended).

 The Good Life by Vicki